sufianrhazi/gooey/README.md

 When used within JSX, calculations are automatically re-rendered when their dependencies change.
 Calculations may be passed directly as JSX nodes, or as props to native elements.
 No special behavior is performed when passed as props to Components.

+The `isEqual` function may be passed as an optimization.
+If a calculation's `isEqual` function returns `true`, calculations which are dependent on this calculation will reuse the prior calculated value, and not need to be recalculated.
+This parameter should only be used as an optimization.

 For example, here is a counter component that uses calc: